Everything About Tri-Merge Credit Reports and How They Work

 Consumers may not know it, but financial institutions often rely on “bundled” credit reports to make more fully informed decisions before lending an individual money.

-That process is known as a tri-merge credit report (also known as a three-in-one credit report.)
+That process is known as a tri-merge credit report (or a three-in-one credit report).
 The merged report can give the lender a more complete picture of an applicant’s financial situation, since each credit report may contain slightly different information.

 What Is a Tri-Merge Credit Report?

-A tri-merge credit report simply combines three credit reports from the three largest credit reporting bureaus — Experian, Equifax, and Transunion — and consolidates them into one credit report for creditors and lenders.
-They are most commonly used in the mortgage lending sector where more information is required to properly assess larger loans.
+A tri-merge credit report simply combines three credit reports from the three largest credit reporting bureaus (or credit scoring companies) — Experian, Equifax, and TransUnion — and consolidates them into one credit report for creditors and lenders.
+They are most commonly used in the mortgage lending sector, in which more information is required to properly assess larger loans.

-Creditors often rely on three-in-one credit reports because they want a thorough review of an applicant’s credit history, an outcome a lender may not get with input from just one credit reporting agency.
+Creditors often rely on three-in-one credit reports because they want a thorough review of an applicant’s credit history, which they may not get with input from just one credit reporting agency.

 💡 Quick Tip: Need help covering the cost of a wedding, honeymoon, or new baby?
 A SoFi personal loan can help you fund major life events — without the high interest rates of credit cards.